2017 Washington train derailment: Fate of rolling stock

 Locomotive WDTX 1402 was damaged beyond repair and scrapped, while Locomotive AMTK 181 was undamaged and returned to service.
 Mt.
 Adams, the WSDOT-owned Talgo Series VI passenger trainset, was also damaged beyond repair.
-The NTSB later said that the use of these trainsets should be discontinued "as soon as possible".
+The NTSB later said that the use of these trainsets should be discontinued "as soon as possible," because of their lack of crashworthiness and overaged safety straps used for assembly retention.
 This led WSDOT and Amtrak to retire and scrap the remaining Talgo VI trainsets.
 The sets will be replaced with new Siemens Venture train sets.

 Response

 Within hours of the derailment, Governor Jay Inslee declared a state of emergency and activated the Washington Military Department's emergency operations center at Camp Murray, adjacent to JBLM, to coordinate the multi-agency response to the incident.

 A civilian support and reunification center was set up at DuPont City Hall.
 The Bloodworks Northwest blood bank called for donors after the crash.

 President Donald Trump said on Twitter a few hours after the accident that the derailment shows that his "soon to be submitted infrastructure plan must be passed quickly."
 He said "several trillion dollars" were spent in the Middle East while the transport infrastructure "crumble[s]".
 A second tweet said his "thoughts and prayers are with everyone", and he thanked first responders.
 The Associated Press and The New York Times reports of Trump's tweets said the accident had occurred on newly constructed track that was part of a recently upgraded line.
 The New York Times added that this project was part of the American Recovery and Reinvestment Act of 2009, an act signed by President Barack Obama that aimed to address infrastructure shortfalls.

-The New York Times editorial board said that the derailment is symptomatic of the Federal Government's failure to invest in infrastructure.
+The New York Times editorial board said that the derailment is symptomatic of the federal government's failure to invest in infrastructure.
 It said that despite Trump seemingly acknowledging the problem, his administration's $630 million budget cuts to Amtrak, and a proposed plan to shift infrastructure costs down to state and local governments, would only serve to aggravate the problem.

 Amtrak fired the train's engineer, Steven J. Brown, for violating safety rules; however, Brown subsequently filed suit against Amtrak for his injuries, with Amtrak settling his claims.
 (See, Litigation, below.)